Halton Market Analysis

 Fewer active listings tend to indicates that prices will rise as buyers battle for the properties on the market.
 Let’s take a look at the latest numbers.

-The second predictive stat is active listings, which tells us how many properties buyers had to choose from at the start of May.
-In Halton at the end of April, there were 2,754 active listings, compared to 2,447 at the end of March.
-That was a meaningful change, with active listings up about 13% from March, or 307 listings higher month over month.
-Compared to April of last year, active listings were down about 12%, or 363 listings lower.
+The second predictive stat is active listings, which tells us how many properties buyers had to choose from at the start of June.
+In Halton at the end of May, there were 2,964 active listings, compared to 2,794 at the end of April.
+That was a modest change, with active listings up about 6% from April, or 170 listings higher month over month.
+Compared to May of last year, active listings were down about 16%, or 551 listings lower.
 Looking at the last two years, the current level of active listings is normal.
-Overall, the number of active listings predicts that prices should drop in May.
+Overall, the number of active listings predicts that prices should drop in June.

 Finally, let’s look at the Months of Inventory in Halton.